lamaisondub/lamaisondub-custom/lamaisondub_custom/README.rst

 =============================

 This module:
-* display credit and debit field on res.partner kanban view; OK
+* display credit and debit field on res.partner kanban view;
+* give the possibility to all people to see Journal Items Button in res.partner form view;

 Credits
 =======